LIMLabSWC/workflows/bg_viz_pipeline/README.md

-# Brainglobe worklow for registration, segmentation and visualization
+# BrainGlobe workflow for registration, segmentation, and visualization

 Brain registration (`brainreg`), segmentation post-processing, and visualization for use-case / paper workflows.

 This workflow has three phases: